 Referring physicians play an important role in the development of treatment plans and the selection of appropriate programs.
 From the intake stage through treatment and discharge, we keep our colleagues informed and solicit their professional input.
 Because we realize that health professionals have busy schedules, we can tailor our updates and progress reports to your needs.

-Everyone starts the journey of recovery at a unique place.
+Not everyone starts the journey of recovery in the same place.
 Some of our clients begin with the most intensive levels of residential care, while others are physically and emotionally stable enough to enter at a lower level of rehab.
 At ARS, we initiate recovery with a thorough, careful evaluation that allows us to create the most appropriate plan for each of our clients.
 Treatment programs are provided at our Florida facilities:

-An individualized treatment program gives the client the very best chance at reaching his or her recovery goals.
+An individualized treatment program gives the client the very best chance at reaching their recovery goals.
 The experts on our multidisciplinary team have the education and experience to treat the most complex conditions, including multiple drug dependencies, repeated relapse, and co-occurring disorders.
 To start the process of healing, contact our admissions counselors today for answers and support.